-- 1. Analysis & Design (16%): Based on material studied in the course, you will do 4 analysis and design activities in class.
-This exercise is to help you learn how to apply the different techniques covered in the course. - 2.
-System/Tool Presentation (14%): You will do research to find 2 information visualization systems (7% for each system), present them in class, and analyze and critique them in terms of their visualization, interaction, and task design & utility. - 3.
-Project (50%): You will do a design project to learn how to apply the concepts and techniques that you learn in the course to solve a real-world problem.
-You choose your own problem and work in a team comprised of 4 to 6 people, depending on the number of students registered in the course. - 4.
-Participation (20%): You are expected to attend classes, study lecture notes, engage in class presentations, and participate in class discussions and presentations.
-Your participation mark will depend on your intelligent, informative, and regular contribution to and engagement in class discussions.
+- 1. Summaries (5%): You will submit 5 summaries of the reading materials (above). - 2.
+Discussions (10%): As a team, you will facilitate a discussion of the reading materials. - 3.
+Presentations (20%): As a team, you will present some reading materials along with appropriate IV tools that exemplify those readings. - 4.
+Project (40%): You will do a design project to learn how to apply the concepts and techniques that you learn in the course to solve a real-world problem.
+You choose your own problem and work in a team comprised of 4 to 6 people, depending on the number of students registered in the course. - 5.
+Participation (25%): You are expected to attend classes, study lecture notes, engage in class presentations, and participate in class discussions and presentations.
+Your participation mark will depend on your intelligent, informative, and regular questions, answers, ideas, and contributions to class discussions.
+This means that you have to keep up with and study the assigned readings carefully and systematically.